prowebdev119/prowebdev119/README.md

 As a full-stack developer, I have started programming when I was 10 at code school and have worked on IT company since 2015, but I retired from that company from 2020 due to Covid-19 and war with Russian.
 I expect to work long-term relation with you because it is difficult for me to meet real clients in this world today.
 I give my whole 💖heart and soul for clients and their products.
+If you have any idea or are looking for individual developer or designer for your project, please contact me ANYTIME!

-You can contact me here.
+<h3>You can contact me here.</h3>

 <div align="center">
   <a href="https://join.skype.com/invite/UNq8kzDVM5yd" target="_blank" title="live:.cid.5eddc740c0b404a1">